texastribune/infinite-proteus/README.md

 ### Widget

 A widget will be created and placed near the textarea with buttons to switch between editors.

-### Editors
+### Sample Editors

 * Markdown to HTML